Do we really need a live-action movie adaptation of Made in Abyss? We’re not sure but we’re getting one.

 Made in Abyss is an Adventure anime series, adapted from the manga of the same name, produced by Media Factory, and was handled by Studio Kinema Citrus, which is famous for making anime series such as The Rising of Shield Hero and Black Bullet.
 The anime adaptation for Made in Abyss has a total of 13 episodes and started airing in the Summer Season of 2017.
-There have been several anime movies about the series as well.
+There have been several anime Made in Abyss movies as well.

 The plot of the series follows Riko, a budding adventurer that decided to find the whereabouts of her mother and venture into the gaping Abyss.
 She encounters a strange boy with no memories of his past and turns out to be a robot.
 Riko names him Reg and the two venture unto the lower sections of the Abyss to find Reg’s memories and hopefully find the bottom.
 However, reality hits them and harsh experiences soon follow.